Mathematical Formulation

 Net transfer capacity (total transfer capacity multiplied by the security coefficient) of a heat pipe

-The net transfer capacity of a transmission pipeline can be different in each direction.
+The net transfer capacity of a heat pipe can be different in each direction.
 However, here it is presented as equal for simplicity.

 Variables